Source : http://www.khaleejtimes.com/displayarticle.asp?xfile=data/opinion/2012/March/opinion_March79.xml§ion=opinion&col=

 Even the anti-Taleban elements of Afghan society are so fractured along ethnic and political lines that it may be impossible to find a candidate who could take over as an executive president without bringing down the entire existing political order.

 Moreover, one element of the Obama administration’s strategy would make agreement impossible.
 This is the insistence, deeply unpopular among many Afghans, that the United States retain bases, Special Forces and military advisers in Afghanistan until at least 2024.
 Washington wants to keep forces on the ground that can continue to hunt Al Qaeda and prop up Kabul.
-In practice, however, this plan risks landing the United States in the worst of all worlds.
+In practice, however, this plan risks landing the United States in the worst of

 The continued presence of such forces will make agreement with the Taleban impossible, so the war will continue.
 And if the Kabul administration and army disintegrate, then US advisers will be mired in the resulting disaster.